sharbatc/piof/README.md

 `for x_split in np.array_split(v_x,10,axis=1):
 	for y_split in np.array_split(x_split,10,axis=2):`

 Better is to think about and use the indices of the matrix rather than the values directly.
-Also, on using the paralleization, it helps to use not only for different areas but also for different time steps.
+Also, on using the parallelization, it helps to use not only for different areas but also for different time steps.

 Pooling helps to get the speed increased, but not by a significant amount.

-Notes for me : Please do check what is the kind of implementation that is being done by the linalg ortho code in the
+Notes for me : Please do check what is the kind of implementation that is being done by the linalg ortho code in the numpy package for the implementation seems to give different answers if what I have read from the paper is correct.

+The subset method works well and reasonably fast for the most part, even when there is noise, and extracts the direction of translation quite well, maybe we can have a look at other models to validate that the optic flow leading to the path integration indeed is useful.
+The review by Raudies and Neumann et al show that this is probably one of the best ways to estimate the ego motion from the optic flow values and although the neural substrate is not well defined.
+The parallel and fast calculation of it, from the Markus Lappe paper might be useful to implement, if I could do it by the end of this week.